Interups, Inc. (OTCMKTS:ITUP) Sees Significant Increase in Short Interest

-Interups, Inc. (OTCMKTS:ITUP) was the target of a large growth in short interest in the month of February.
-As of February 12th, there was short interest totalling 1,100 shares, a growth of 120.0% from the January 28th total of 500 shares.
-Based on an average daily volume of 2,400 shares, the short-interest ratio is currently 0.5 days.
+Interups, Inc. (OTCMKTS:ITUP) was the recipient of a large increase in short interest in February.
+As of February 12th, there was short interest totalling 1,100 shares, an increase of 120.0% from the January 28th total of 500 shares.
+Based on an average trading volume of 2,400 shares, the short-interest ratio is presently 0.5 days.

 Receive News & Ratings for Interups Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Interups and related companies with MarketBeat.com's FREE daily email newsletter.